ciaramccarthy1/SE-stratified-transmission-models/README.md

 Implementation:
 * Tests show the model code is very fast (median run 4-5 milliseconds, depending on platform and running processes) and has high accuracy.
-* Further implementation may involve use of C++ numerical libraries; which could involve more compact and error-prone formulation.
+* Further implementation may involve use of C++ numerical libraries; which could involve more compact formulation.

 | Folder    | Function  |